frank-deng/fgfs-tools/README.md

 ---

+#### fgtools.nas

+This Nasal script includes the following features:

+* Pause Manager
+* Automatically activate Route Manager and ILS Frequency
+* Convert ETE time, Flight time in seconds to HH:MM:SS format;

+Copy this file to `$FG_ROOT/Nasal` to make it work.

+---

+#### gps.xml

+Added the folling information:

+* Full UTC Time
+* Local Time
+* Total Distance
+* Distance Remaining
+* Flight Time
+* ETE

+To make the additional information work in `gps.xml`, please make sure that `fgtools.nas` exists under `$FG_ROOT/Nasal`.

+Copy this file to `$FG_ROOT/gui/dialogs` to replace the original `gps.xml`.

+---

 #### Misceallanous

-Directory __Around_The_World__ contains a series of flight plans based on Jules Verne's novel _Around the World in Eighty Days_.
-While the whole journey takes only 8 days by Boeing 757.
+Directory __routes__ contains flight plans for long-haul and ultra long-haul flights, as well as flight plans based on Jules Verne's novel _Around the World in Eighty Days_, which takes only 8 days to finish by Boeing 757.

-Directory __routes__ contains flight plans for long-haul and ultra long-haul flights.